glindberg2000/LedgerFlow_AI/cline_docs/activeContext.md

 - Committed: Improved category mapping, sorting, and clickable subtotals in all reports.
 - IRS worksheet and all-categories reports now highlight unmapped business categories and allow direct navigation to filtered transactions.
 - **NEW:** Classification logic now always sets `transaction.category` to the mapped, allowed LLM `category_name` for all classification actions (single, batch, escalation).
 This prevents legacy or custom category values (e.g., 'Staging Expenses') from persisting and ensures only allowed business/IRS categories are used.
 Escalation and retry logic is in place to enforce strict mapping and flag for review if the LLM cannot comply.
+- Patched `normalize_parsed_data_df` to guarantee `source`, `file_path`, and `file_name` fields for all imports.
+- Verified First Republic parser and all modular parsers now work with Django import.
+- Cleaned up admin UI and removed legacy parser test utilities.
+- Added and migrated ParsingRun model for import logging.
+- Communicated with Extractor_Dev to coordinate and verify all parser/normalizer changes.

 ## Outstanding Issue
 - Custom business categories (e.g., 'Staging Expenses') are not mapped to IRS categories (e.g., 'Staging'), so their subtotals may not appear in IRS worksheet reports even if they show in the all-categories report.